-5.1 SUMMARY OF 2021 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT

-The previous hazard potential classification assessment for Ash Pond 2 was completed on October 14, 2021.
-Ultimately, the 2021 hazard potential classification for Ash Pond 2 was based on the initial federal hazard potential classification that was assigned to the pond in 2016 after it was determined that the bases for the initial federal hazard potential classification were still valid.
+5.1 SUMMARY OF 2022 HAZARD POTENTIAL CLASSIFICATION ASSESSMENT hazard potential classification that was assigned to the pond in 2016 after it was determined that the bases for the initial federal hazard potential classification were still valid.
 Per the initial federal hazard potential classification assessment for Ash Pond 2, the pond was classified as a significant hazard potential CCR surface impoundment pursuant to 40 CFR 257.53.
 Based on the comparison between the Federal and Illinois CCR Rules' definitions for hazard potential classifications in Section 2.0, a significant hazard potential CCR surface impoundment under the Federal CCR Rule is the equivalent of a Class 2 CCR surface impoundment under the Illinois CCR Rule.
-Therefore, Ash Pond 2 was classified as a Class 2 CCR surface impoundment in the 2021 hazard potential classification assessment.
+Therefore, Ash Pond 2 was classified as a Class 2 CCR surface impoundment in the 2022 hazard potential classification assessment.